zehavaOren/zehavaOren/README.md

 I am a dynamic and resourceful software engineer, specializing in full-stack development.
 My approach blends creative thinking with consistency, allowing me to thrive in challenging and pressure-filled environments.
 I possess a strong inclination for independent learning and practical problem-solving.
 Experience

+Development of an employee evaluation management project for the Siach Sod association:
+    A unit developer in an end-to-end project, The Employee Evaluation System is designed to streamline the annual evaluation process for employees within the organization.
+It facilitates the selection of outstanding employees and provides comprehensive data reports for management, The project is written with clean code.
+    Server-side: C#, Client-side react-typescript with Ant Design library, DB- SQL server Working with nested components in the client and dividing into layers in the server

 Jerusalem Municipality - Internship

     Duration: 300 hours